Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk/README.md

 #### This fork uses an AutoHotkey script + ArgyllCMS `dispwin` workaround heavily based on [mspeedo](https://github.com/mspeedo)'s .ahk [script](https://github.com/dylanraga/win11hdr-srgb-to-gamma2.2-icm/issues/7), which is based on dylanraga's workarounds.
 #### Using AutoHotkey allows fast toggling of the gamma transformation, which is useful because the gamma correction can be detrimental to real HDR content, which do not suffer from the same issue this workaround tackles.
 #### This method also optionally allows reloading Windows' color calibration with the hotkeys.
-See [Windows color calibration reload function](https://github.com/Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk?tab=readme-ov-file#windows-color-calibration-reload-function) for more info.
+See [Windows color calibration reload function](https://github.com/Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk?tab=readme-ov-file#windows-color-calibration-reload-function) below for more info.

 ## Installation and Usage: